如何問家裡排行?

 (我以前的一篇舊文,稍微經過修改)

 A friend's relatives just came from Taiwan.
-They, the whole family, four of them, will live here for two to three years, so he is helping them out and driving them to places to do some shopping and find an apartment to stay.
-My roommate called him up for a chat, learned about this and was invited to his house for a “hot-pot”.
+They will live here for two to three years, so he is helping them out and driving them to places to do some shopping and find an apartment to stay.
+My roommate called him up for a chat, learned about this and was invited to his house for a hot-pot.
 I tagged along.

 How we ended up in a Cambridge brewery(*) is another story; this sort of thing happens a lot.
-So, we had a nice meal; some of us enjoyed their beer, and I my iced tea (I don't drink).
-After the meal, we headed out to our cars.
-It was a Saturday night but barely any people were on the street because of the bitter cold, so it was as if the whole street belonged to us—a gang of seven Asians plus one Caucasian.
+So, we had a nice dinner.
+After the dinner, we left the restaurant and walked back to our cars that were parked a short distance away.
+It was a Saturday night but barely any people were on the street because of the bitter cold, so it was as though the whole street belonged to us—a gang of seven Asians plus one Caucasian.

-I was leading the way, talking to one of us, and didn't quite notice I was about to walk into a pedestrian.
-He dodged to one side and I shifted to the other without breaking my conversation, so I didn't notice or overheard anything this guy said after he passed me, but my roommate not far behind me heard his remarks.
+I was leading the way busy chatting with one of us, and almost didn't see a guy coming my way.
+At the last moment, he dodged to one side and I shifted to the other without breaking my conversation, so I didn't notice or overheard anything this guy said after he passed me, but my roommate not far behind me heard his remarks.

-After we said goodbye to each other, my roommate and I got into his car.
-He then said with a laugh, “Did you hear what the black guy said?”
+After we said goodbye to each other, my roommate and I got into the car.
+He then laughed and said, “Did you hear what the black guy said?”

 “Who?”